 Guåhan Sustainable Culture

-In light of the current health crisis, many of Guam’s farmers have experienced a loss of income, jeopardizing production of local produce.
+In light of the current health crisis, many of Guam’s farmers have experienced a loss of income, jeopardizing production of local foods .
 Meanwhile, there are people who are in need of food in this difficult time.

 We are currently seeking volunteers for the Supporting Farmers, Sustaining Families initiative as well as future workshops, outreach and events.
 Click the image above and visit our Volunteer page to learn more.

 Guåhan Sustainable Culture (GSC) cultivates ideas and strategies of environmental sustainability within our local community through practical education, social engagement, and collaborative partnerships.
 We also invite you to Meet our Team.